 - Were you advised how to report injuries and how to access the accident book?

 - Did the employer ensure correct staffing levels and an adequate amount of first aid trained staff?

 - Was your environment safe?
 Was it free of hazards that could lead to a slip, trip or fall at work?

 - Did your employer act upon reports of potential risks of danger to employees?

-Employers that are liable on grounds of negligence for accidents at work and injuries sustained in the workplace have no right whatsoever to prevent an employee from pursuing a claim.
-Indeed, it is illegal to imply redundancy or the sack will follow if a claim is made, whether by threats or other pressure, and any employer doing so could face additional legal action on that as well.
+Employers that are liable on grounds of negligence for injuries sustained in the workplace have no right whatsoever to prevent an employee from pursuing a claim.

 Clearly, the decision as to whether or not to pursue a claim rests with the injured employee.
-If the injuries are minor, will cause no long-term problems, and the employee can still work and therefore not lose wages after an accident at work, they may well decide that they do not wish to pursue a claim for compensation.
+If the injuries are minor, will cause no long-term problems, and the employee can still work and therefore not lose wages, they may well decide that they do not wish to pursue a claim for compensation.
 However, where the injuries are more serious and an inability to work follows, making a claim for compensation really is the only option, and a right, for most people.